Through His Eyes: Remembering Old Singapore Through the Poems of Edwin Thumboo

 To Japanese sailors, was en route to a partnership…

 Central to his writing are all the emotional ties and sense of belonging that come with a place.
-In “Bras Basah” he continues to set the scene of the area with nuances and insights: “And the bookshops full of stuff ”, “And the Rendezvous after school; affordable/ The man with the mole, ladle in hand…”, “Simon Ong’s Family shop of fishing tackle…” and “a Woodsville tram,/ Full of St Andrew boys, swings around the corner,/ Tires squealing”.
-In this sense, his works do what preservation of physical buildings cannot – in essence, he recreates the Bras Basah of his memories, replete with the sights, the sounds, the sense of place that is Bras Basah.
+In “Bras Basah” he continues to set the scene of the area with nuances and insights: “And the bookshops full of stuff ”, “And the Rendezvous after school; affordable/The man with the mole, ladle in hand…”, “Simon Ong’s Family shop of fishing tackle…” and “a Woodsville tram,/Full of St Andrew boys, swings around the corner,/Tires squealing”.
+In this sense, his works do what the preservation of physical buildings cannot: in essence, he recreates the Bras Basah of his memories, replete with the sights, the sounds, the sense of place that is Bras Basah.

-In this poem he explores life under the Japanese occupation, life under “The Japanese sun floated free, confidently/ Ruling Syonan skies from that high perch.”, where he experiences a loss of innocence, and a sense of longing and yearning for time past, where “At day’s end, a boy again; too shut down/ To wish, to dream.
-But when I did, mostly/ Pre-war life, in Mandai, my sloping Eden…” While his childhood home at No. 42 Monk’s Hill Terrace has since been demolished, what remains through his poetry is not only the life that he once led, not just his memories and feeling of the place, but the sentiment of mourning and loss coupled with the beginnings of nationalist sentiment (“From that veranda that releasing September, that/ Union Jack again.
-From the papers, British power/ Restored.
-From the radio, patriotic songs recalling/ Pomp and power, the Land of Hope and Glory,/ Mother of the Free; not yours, not mine, not ours.”).
+In this poem, he explores life under the Japanese occupation, life under “The Japanese sun floated free, confidently/Ruling Syonan skies from that high perch”, where he experiences a loss of innocence, and a sense of longing and yearning for time past, where “At day’s end, a boy again; too shut down/To wish, to dream.
+But when I did, mostly/Pre-war life, in Mandai, my sloping Eden”.
+While his childhood home at No. 42 Monk’s Hill Terrace has since been demolished, what remains through his poetry is not only the life he once led, not just his memories and feelings of the place, but the sentiment of mourning and loss coupled with the beginnings of nationalist sentiment (“From that veranda that releasing September, that/Union Jack again.
+From the papers, British power/Restored.
+From the radio, patriotic songs recalling/Pomp and power, the Land of Hope and Glory,/Mother of the Free; not yours, not mine, not ours.”).

 When little Guilin had no pools.